postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 ## Approving a pull request

 If you're tagged as a reviewer on a pull request you can approve the pull request.

+To approve a pull request, do the following:

 To approve a pull request, select **Approve**.